-- Almost seven out of 10 parents (69 percent) would like their health care provider to connect them with community resources. - More than one-third (35 percent) of lowerincome parents (those with annual household incomes <\$35,000) say they don't have all the resources they need to ensure their children grow up healthy. - Even when needs and referrals are identified, one-third (33 percent) said they did not receive the needed service, citing reasons such as waitlist for services, costs and transportation issues for not being able to access the referral. - Health care practices and organizations need to identify the full range of available resources to families in their community, encourage their providers to build relationships with these resource networks, ensure that families actually receive the needed services and implement value-based reimbursement structures that incentivize the delivery of comprehensive, collaborative care.
+- Almost seven out of 10 (69%) parents would like their health care provider to connect them with community resources. - More than one-third (35%) of lower-income parents (those with annual household income <\$35,000) say they don't have all the resources they need to ensure their children grow up healthy. - Even when needs and referrals are identified, onethird (33%) said they did not receive the needed service, citing reasons such as waitlist for services, costs and transportation issues for not being able to access the referral. - Health care practices and organizations need to identify the full range of available resources to families in their community, encourage their providers to build relationships with these resource networks, ensure that families actually receive the needed services and implement valuebased reimbursement structures that incentivize the delivery of comprehensive, collaborative care.